dalibo/emaj/docs/en/mainFunctions.rst

 The '*EMAJ_LAST_MARK*' keyword can be used as mark name, meaning the last set mark.

+The third parameter is a boolean that indicates whether the rollback operation may target a mark set before an :doc:`alter group <alterGroups>` operation.
+Depending on their nature, changes performed on tables groups in *LOGGING* state can be automatically cancelled or not.
+In some cases, this cancellation can be partial.
+By default, this parameter is set to *FALSE*.

-The function returns the number of tables and sequences that have been effectively modified by the rollback operation.
+The function returns a set of rows with a severity level set to either “*Notice*” or “*Warning*” values, and a textual message.
+The function returns a “*Notice*” row indicating the number of tables and sequences that have been effectively modified by the rollback operation.
+Other messages of type “*Warning*” may also be reported when the rollback operation has processed tables group changes.

 To be sure that no concurrent transaction updates any table of the group during the rollback operation, the *emaj_rollback_group()* function explicitly sets an *EXCLUSIVE* lock on each table of the group.
 If transactions updating these tables are running, this can lead to deadlock.
 If the deadlock processing impacts the execution of the E-Maj function, the error is trapped and the lock operation is repeated, with a maximum of 5 attempts.
 But tables of the group remain accessible for read only transactions during the operation.